-In more Marxist terms, we could say that Bhaskar to analyze the structures and functions of exploitation that define capitalist systems in order to overcome the alienation, not just of labor, but also of practices more generally. in the young Marx, the investigation of alienation presupposes both a structural analysis of its systemic causes and a normative determination of the essential capacities of actors that are real, but not realized or actualized in the present.
+In more Marxist terms, we could say that Bhaskar intended to analyze the structures and functions of exploitation that define capitalist systems in order to overcome the alienation, not just of labor, but also of practices more generally.
+As in the young Marx, the investigation of alienation presupposes both a structural analysis of its systemic causes and a normative determination of the essential capacities of actors that are real, but not realized or actualized in the present.
 The conjunction of a sociological analysis of the reality of a bad society was thereby premised on the normative investigation of the possibility of good life.
 Through an ironic inversion of Adorno’s famous dictum that “there’s no good life in a bad society” (Adorno, 1995: 44, aph.
 18), we could thus say that for Bhaskar the “good life” is only possible in a “bad society”, i.e. if one has a good causal analysis of the causal powers and degenerative mechanisms of the bad society that structurally hamper human flourishing.
-The analysis of the social conditions of unflourishing is, therefore, a propaedeutic to personal flourishing, understood here as the full realization or perfection of one’s essential powers and capabilities as a self-transforming being.
+The analysis of the social conditions of ‘unflourishing’ is, therefore, a propaedeutic to personal flourishing, understood here as the full realization or perfection of one’s essential powers and capabilities as a self-transforming being.

 The concept of eudemonia is of Aristotelian origin.
 Since the 1950’s, there has been a steady renaissance of virtue ethics, both in continental philosophy (Arendt, Gadamer, Spaemann and Ricoeur) and analytical philosophy (Anscombe, MacIntyre, Taylor and Nussbaum).
 As a result, after 2000 years of abeyance, the concept of flourishing is flourishing once again.
 Promoted by Christian philosophers, the renaissance of Aristotle is a bit of a restoration, though.
 At the limit, it comes with a return to neo-Thomism.
 Within sociology, we find echoes of Neo-Scholasticism in Bourdieu’s theory of practice and of communitarianism in Bellah’s sociology of religion.
 More recently, it has also reappeared in critical realism (Archer, Sayer, C. Smith) and in critical theory (Tugendhat, Honneth, Jaeggi).
 While critical realists are attracted to it because of its naturalism, dispositionalism, perfectionism and spiritualism, critical theorists offer a Left Hegelian reading to develop a post-Marxist theory of action.

 The conjunction of a theory of practices and a theory of values is anchored in a normative theory of the subject.
-To be a subject means to be reflexive about the of one’s life and to narratively organize one’s conduct into a coherent system of action that is regulated from within by a vision of “the good life with and for the others in just institutions” that structures one’s action in accordance with the values one believes in.
+To be a subject means to be reflexive about the aims of one’s life and to narratively organize one’s conduct into a coherent system of action that is regulated from within by a vision of “the good life with and for the others in just institutions” that structures one’s action in accordance with the values one believes in.
 Although those values are part of a historical, social and cultural heritage, they have to be internalized and justified by the actors themselves to get traction and structure their practices in situations of action and interaction with others.
 This sounds very much like Talcott Parsons’ general theory of action (Parsons and Shils, 1951), and, indeed, it is, provided one reads his normative functionalism from an ethical point of view and allows for a critical sifting out of normative judgments and, hence, also for a reflexive transmission of culture.